 These are the best practices to maximize the back pain relief that saunas and steam rooms can offer:

-- Proper Posture: Sit or recline comfortably to avoid straining your back during the steam room or sauna sessions.
+- Proper Posture: Sit or recline comfortably to avoid straining your back during steam room or sauna sessions.

 - Hydration: Drink plenty of water before, during, and after your sauna or steam room sessions.